 In this sub-CE, we will investigate both the bilateral filter from JVET-O0548 and the Hadamard filter from JVET-O1120 under the same conditions.
-There will be at least four tests for each filter
+There will be at least four tests for each filter.
+Moreover, sample adaptive offset (SAO) without edge offset (EO) sign constraint is also tested.

 Test 1: Filtering in combination with SAO.
-This will be the base-line implementation similar to test1 in JVET-O0548 and test3 in JVET-O1120 but implemented in VTM-6.0.
+This will be the base-line implementation similar to test3 in JVET-O0548 and test3 in JVET-O1120 but implemented in VTM-6.0.
 Hence it will be allowed to apply the filtering on the reconstructed block in the RDO (mode selection part) of the encoder.
+It will also include the possibility to turn off the filter at the CTU level.

 Test 2: Filtering without SAO.
 In this implementation, SAO is turned off.
 Otherwise it is similar to test 1.